Red River Gorge Climbers' Coalition: Miller Fork Recreational Preserve (MFRP)

 Sitting just east of the PMRP, across Kentucky Route 11, is the Miller Fork Recreational Preserve, 418 acre of land now owned by the RRGCC.
 In May 2012 the RRGCC, with the help of The Access Fund, closed a deal on acquiring this land.
 The RRGCC now owns the land fully after completing payments in 2017.

 Ray Ellington's newest book, Miller Fork Climbing, released in October 2015, explores the hundreds of new routes along the walls of the MFRP.

 Bald Rock Fork Recreational Preserve (BRRP)

 In January 2017 the RRGCC purchased 102 acres of land that include "the Motherlode", "the Chocolate Factory", "The Bear's Den" and "the Unlode".
 The purchase of this area secured access to 226 routes, ranging from 5.2 to 5.14c.

 Cave Fork Recreational Preserve (CFRP)

 In 2025, RRGCC purchased 718 acres of land, which was all part of Ashland WMA, for $1.7 million.
 582 acre of this land became the CFRP.
 The remaining land was added to PMRP and MFRP.

+Rocktoberfest

+Rocktoberfest is an annual event held by the Red River Gorge Climbers' Coalition located in the Red River Gorge.
+This event is a place for climbers to come together to share their enthusiasm for rock climbing and celebrate the ownership of the Pendergrass-Murray Recreation Preserve, which was finally purchased in 2012 by the RRGCC.
+It is held in October, hence the name "Rocktoberfest".
+It typically lasts three days, during which many events are held that include exclusive films, climbing clinics, live music, and various competitions.
+Rocktoberfest 2013 took place from October 11–13 in the Red River Gorge.